kyma-project/kyma-environment-broker/docs/03-15-trial-cleanup-cronjob.md

-# Trial Cleanup Job
+# Trial Cleanup CronJob

-Trial Cleanup Job is a Job that makes the SKR instances with the `trial` plan expire 14 days after their creation.
+Trial Cleanup CronJob is a Job that makes the SKR instances with the `trial` plan expire 14 days after their creation.
 Expiration means that the SKR instance is suspended and the `expired` flag is set.

 ## Details